How to Evaluate a Digital Marketing AgencyMarch 14, 2023

 Don’t just keep your goals in your mind — write them out, and keep them in an easy-to-access place.
 Whenever you need to make a decision about your website, you should be able to take a quick look at your goals and react accordingly.

-It is easy to go too far when designing your own website.
+One of our biggest website design tips for small businesses is to keep it simple.
+It’s easy to go too far when designing your own website.
 Putting an extra animation here and a colorful image there may seem like a great idea, but unless you’re a web designer by trade, you’re better off leaving the fancy stuff to the pros.

 Your DIY website is never going to look as good as one that a company spent thousands of dollars on, so you should focus on conveying information as efficiently as possible.
 We’re not saying that you should have a boring wall of text either, but try to find the right balance between a minimalist approach and a cool design.